Brazil Dress Code

 Working abroad sounds like an adventure to many people.
 However, a job search in Brazil requires more than just the obvious Brazil CV and Brazil cover letter writing and translation.
 You will face issues that probably did not even cross your mind when you start planning to find jobs in Brazil.

 Do not misjudge the impact a Brazil dress code can have on the consequence of your adventure!
-For example, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.
+For example, you will experience the different immigration rules and practices, job application procedures, selection trends and the management culture.

 Brazil Dress Code for Job Interviews

 It is important to demonstrate at an interview good appearance as well as good manners.
 Many Brazilians are very fashion conscious.
 Appearance counts.
 Your clothing will reflect upon you.

 Dress for the job you want, not for the job you have

 Do your research.
 Find out what their employees wear and then dress as they are or nicer than that.

 Dress neatly and professionally for all interviews, even for service-related positions.

 In business situations, men should wear conservative dark suits, shirts and ties.
 Three-piece suits indicate executives; two-piece suits indicate office workers.
 Women should wear feminine dresses, suits and pantsuits and avoid "dressing like a man."

 Men usually wear grey, dark blue or brown suits, white or light blue shirts and conservative plain ties or ties with small patterns.
 Shoes should be classic in dark colours matching the outfit.